 Scalloped Tomatoes Casserole

-Chunks of fresh or canned tomatoes are baked with onions, green peppers and celery with a bread crumb coating make the best Scalloped Tomatoes Casserole.
+Cubes of fresh or canned tomatoes are baked with onions, green peppers and celery with a bread crumb topping to make simple Tomato Casserole.

 Scalloped Tomatoes Recipe